Every hamster owner should be aware of a very serious disease known as “wet tail”.

 Treating wet tail

 Unfortunately, wet tail can be difficult to treat.
-Hamsters with wet tail often die even when the problem is spotted early and properly treated.
+Hamsters suffering from the condition often die, even when the problem is spotted early and properly treated.

 For the best chance of recovery, it is important to identify wet tail and begin treatment within 24 hours of symptoms appearing.